What is Arranged Employment (AE)?

 Once a candidate qualifies for an arranged employment opinion, Canadian immigration is assured that the individual will arrive in Canada ready to work and contribute to, rather than detract from Canadian social services.

-A valid job offer is made through a letter form the employer, stating that upon being granted with permanent resident status, the applicant will be employed on a full-time, non-seasonal basis.
+A valid job offer is made through a letter from the employer, stating that upon being granted with permanent resident status, the applicant will be employed on a full-time, non-seasonal basis.

 In the case of recruiting an applicant who does not have a work permit or is not certified to work in Canada:

->Employers must priorly submit an LMO application to Employment and Social Development Canada (ESDC).
+- Employers must first submit an LMO application to Employment and Social Development Canada (ESDC).
 ESDC then reviews the application and, if qualified, the employer is given a neutral or positive LMO document.
 The employer would then provide this, along with a job offer (letter), to the foreign worker included in their immigration application.
 For more information on the LMO application process, please contact ESDC.

 In the case of recruiting an applicant already working in Canada:

 - Existing or acceptable LMO exclusions: Most temporary foreign worker who are already working in Canada under their employer listed on their work permit, can submit their Federal Skilled Workers application directly to Citienship and Immigration Canada (CIC).
 Should this case apply, there is no need for a new LMO; simply for the inclusion of the official job offer with their application.
 Someone who is working in Canada on a work permit that LMO-exempt under an international or federal-provincial agreement can also apply directly to CIC.